Intern year schedule

 Our clinic has three in-person social workers!
 Our social workers are a wonderful resource to our patients, and assist with many barriers informed by the social determinates of health.
 They also help to operate our in-house food pantry, which provides frozen/refrigerated food, non-perishable food, and toiletries to patients.

-Our clinic also has an in-house psychologist, Dr. Marlyssa Fillmore.
-Dr. Fillmore teaches psychology practicum students each year, which is a great benefit to our clinic as this helps provide behavioral therapy and psychological testing to our patients.
-She also leads the residency behavioral health and wellness curricula, and conducts regular wellness activities and resident check-ins.
+Our clinic also has an in-house psychologists, Dr. Rainey and Dr Walters.
+Both teach psychology practicum students each year, which is a great benefit to our clinic as this helps provide behavioral therapy and psychological testing to our patients.
+They also lead the residency behavioral health and wellness curricula, and conducts regular wellness activities and resident check-ins.

 Our clinic has two procedure rooms, in which we learn gynecological procedures (e.g., IUD placement, colposcopy, endometrial biopsy), sports medicine procedures (e.g., injections), dermatologic procedures (e.g., punch biopsies, shave biopsies, lesion excision), and many others.
 We have several ultrasound devices, which are utilized to perform obstetric ultrasounds, ultrasound-guided injections, and other specific diagnostics as part of our POCUS curriculum.

 We offer a variety of specialty half-day clinics within our clinic, which are staffed by our own faculty and collaborating specialists.
-These includes sports medicine clinic (Franciscan Sports Medicine staff), Hepatitis C/hepatology clinic (gastroenterology staff), MAT clinic (addiction medicine staff), OMT clinic, and dermatology clinic (dermatology staff).
+These includes sports medicine clinic (Franciscan Sports Medicine staff), MAT clinic (addiction medicine staff), OMT clinic, and dermatology clinic (dermatology staff).
 We also offer the opportunity to teach OMT to medical students in collaboration with local medical schools.